 - delay or disorder in the way that they use speech sounds in words

 - swallowing difficulties (including babies).

-Speech and Language Therapists use their specialist skills to assess, diagnose and develop care plans for intervention for the children and young people.
-In the Integrated Therapy Service they work closely with Occupational Therapists and Physiotherapists when children have needs beyond their communication or feeding skills.
+Speech and Language Therapists use their specialist skills to assess, diagnose and develop care plans for intervention for the intervention of children and young people.
+In the Integrated Therapy Service, they work closely with Occupational Therapists and Physiotherapists when children have needs beyond their communication or feeding skills.

 Audiologists are experts who can help to prevent, diagnose, and treat hearing and balance disorders for people of all ages.

 Audiologists provide professional and personalized services to improve persons' involvement in important activities in their lives and better their quality of life.
 Audiologists' services can help with managing issues effecting hearing and balance, including:

 1) Hearing Loss – Evaluate and treat hearing, balance, and tinnitus disorders.

 2) Hearing Aids/Assistive Technology – Select and custom-fit hearing aids and assistive technology.

 3) Hearing Screening and Testing – Screen individuals to identify possible hearing disorders.
 Testing will confirm if a hearing